Designing services that hold up in practice

 How I got here

-I began designing before “UX” was a job title, starting with pencils and markers and moving early into digital tools like Mario Paint.
-That curiosity about how people interact with systems still shapes my work.
+I began designing before 'UX' was a job title — starting with pencils and markers and moving early into digital tools (yes, including Mario Paint).
+That curiosity about how people interact with systems has never really left.

-I moved between drawing, graffiti, design software, and programming, learning early how design and code inform one another.
+I moved between drawing, graffiti, design software, and programming — learning early how design and code inform each other.

 My career began in freelance web and graphic design, grounding me in business realities and client collaboration.
-I later led design and service teams in retail, worked with a global non-profit focused on social-emotional learning, and deepened my accessibility practice at Weight Watchers in New York, first as a developer and later as a UX Lead.
+I later led design and service teams in retail, worked with a global non-profit focused on social-emotional learning, and deepened my accessibility practice at Weight Watchers in New York — first as a developer, later as a UX Lead.

-I went on to found a healthcare startup, returned to consulting, and during the pandemic joined Square Enix West to help embed accessibility practices within the gaming industry.
+I went on to co-found a healthcare startup, returned to consulting, and during the pandemic joined Square Enix West to help embed accessibility practices within the gaming industry.

 PS: I was nominated for a 2025 Game Accessibility Conference (GAConf) Advocacy Award, which genuinely surprised me and meant a great deal. 🥹